SSO Configuration

 <logger name="org.springframework.security" level="DEBUG" />

-More information about log configuration at Log configuration.
+More information about log configuration is at Log configuration.

 $ kinit user@EXAMPLE.ORG

-If all is right, you will be inquired for setting the password and the login from linux is make.
-If it's going wrong you have something wrong in your kerberos linux client configuration ( krb5.conf ).
+If all is correct, you will be prompted for the password and the login from Linux will succeed.
+If it goes wrong, there is something wrong in your Kerberos Linux client configuration (krb5.conf).

 Listing keys

-Almost problems we have found, comes with bad we.keytab creation file.
+Most problems we have found are caused by a bad web.keytab creation file.
 If you get errors like:

 rg.springframework.ldap.AuthenticationException: GSSAPI; nested exception is javax.naming.AuthenticationException: GSSAPI [Root exception is javax.security.sasl.SaslException: GSS initiate failed [Caused by GSSException: No valid credentials provided (Mechanism level: Server not found in Kerberos database (7))]]